Cross-Template CTA Rollout — Q3 2025 Initiative

 Delivery team

-- Anton Hersun, xaverPRO — QA pass 3, project oversight, estimation, billing
+• Anton Hersun, — QA pass 3, project oversight, estimation, billing

 Agency-side project management, CTA copy strategy, and client-facing communication remained with the partner agency and its internal sub-team throughout.
-The end-clients whose sites received the CTA update were not aware of the sub-contractor handoff.
+To the practices whose sites picked up the new CTA, the change simply appeared under the agency’s name; our part in it never reached them.

 Don't have a spec yet?
 Send a one-paragraph description — we'll come back with the questions worth asking.
 Send a description →